Are Chinese Shar-Peis Good with Kids? Family Guide

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
 Chinese Shar-Peis with moderate energy levels strike a good balance between activity and relaxation.

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Chinese Shar-Peis have particular requirements based on their medium size, light shedding level, and genetic predispositions to skin infections and entropion.
+Chinese Shar-Peis sit in the medium-size category, shed at a light level, and carry documented risk for skin infections and entropion — those three factors drive most of the daily-care decisions.

 Teaching Children